rooklift/golux2/README.md

 ## Notes on internal data structures

 * The main data structure is the `Frame` type, which is simply the JSON message sent by `main.py`, unmarshalled
-* Since the structure of that is fairly disorganised, `Frame` is disorganised too
+* Since the structure of that is fairly disorganised, `Frame` is disorganised too - see `structs.go`
 * Some helper methods are included to quickly get needed items, e.g. `GetBoard()`, `MyFactories()`, etc

 ## Notes on env_cfg